 CHAD is committed to carrying out locally relevant research, which makes a real difference to people’s health and wellbeing in our region and beyond.
 In order to achieve this, we are establishing a community action research network.
 The purpose of this network is to meaningfully connect and engage with our local communities to identify what matters to them and how they are already making a difference in their communities.
 Taking an assets based approach, the goal is to develop a collaboration with people who are active in their communities, to support the development of a social movement of community based participatory research as the basis for community-led regeneration.

-As a first step towards establishing a Community Action Network CHAD is holding a special event on Wednesday 7th June, The BIG Community Conversation.
-The Big Community Conversation is a celebration of the work that people in Stoke-on-Trent and Staffordshire do to make a difference in their communities.
-It aims to explore how community research can support community action and we will also be offering funding advice and training for people to help them in their work as well as providing activities which will be enjoyable and facilitate discussion.
-Read more
+The first step towards establishing a Community Action Network CHAD took place in the form of a special event entitled The BIG Community Conversation which took place on Wednesday 7th June 2017, the event was repeated on Wednesday 9th May 2018.
+The Big Community Conversation is a celebration of the work that people in Stoke-on-Trent and Staffordshire do to make a difference in their communities, exploring how community research can support community action.